bRiggin/currency-converter/README.md

 Aware of Android framework and responsible for presenting view model state to the user.

 ### CurrencyViewModel
-Reacting to user input and to translate state from use case into an appropriate form for visual display.
+Reacting to user inputs and to translate state from use case into an appropriate form for visual display.

 ### CurrencyUseCase
-To control both meta data and conversion data sources and to combine their states to describe the current state of known currencies.
+To control both meta data and conversion data sources and to combine their states to describe the associtated information of known currencies.

 ### ConversionDataSource
 Store and distribute the current state of the known conversion rates.

 ### ConversionController
-Aware of specific API and aims to control network calls and to automatically control refresh rate.
-Also handles results to data source.
+Aware of Revolut API and aims to control network calls and to automatically control refresh rate.
+Also supplies results to data source.

 ### ConversionNetworkApi
-Tied to specific implementation of networking and to perform network calls.
+Tied to specific implementation of networking and performs network calls.

 ### MetaDataDataSource
 Store and distribute the current state of the known meat data for requested currency codes.

 ### MetaDataController
-Aware of specific API and aims to control network calls and provide results back to data source.
+Aware of RESTCounties API and aims to control network calls and provide results back to data source.
 Also responsible for evaluating countries by population size and identifying the most appropriate flag URLs.

 ### MetaDataNetworkApi
-Tied to specific implementation of networking and to perform network calls.
+Tied to specific implementation of networking and performs network calls.

 ## Model Flow